alexiarstein/detail/README.md

 # Detail

-Detail is a small application that prints information about a file, directory or link in a rather comprehensive and human format.
+Detail is a small application in bash that prints information about a file, directory or link in a rather comprehensive and human format.

     [alexia@goldenDogLinux]$ detail example.txt
     Detail 1.1.2